badgeteam/Hatchery/README.md

 /eggs/list/json            - a list of all eggs with name, slug, description, revision /eggs/search/[words]/json  - json data for search query [words]
 ```

+## Running tests

+ Run all the tests

+     phpunit

+ Run a test suite (for a list of availabe suites, see `/phpunit.xml`)

+     phpunit --testsuite <suite_name>

+ Run a specific test file

+     phpunit tests/<optional_folders>/TestFileName

+ Run a specific test case

+     phpunit --filter <test_case_name>

+ Generate code coverage

+     phpunit --coverage-html docs/coverage

+ This will create the code coverage docs in `docs/coverage/index.html`